PostHog

 What is a PostHog feature flag?

-A feature flag is a configuration in PostHog that controls which users see which variant of an experiment.
-It evaluates at page load and returns a variant assignment that GTM can act on to show different content or trigger different tag behaviour.
+A PostHog configuration that controls which users see which variant.
+It evaluates at page load and returns a variant assignment that GTM or your application code acts on to show different content.

 What is an exposure event?

-An exposure event fires when a user is assigned to a variant and actually sees the change being tested.
-Without exposure events, PostHog cannot distinguish between users who were assigned a variant and users who actually experienced it, which invalidates the statistical analysis.
+An event that fires when a user actually sees the variant they were assigned.
+Without it, PostHog cannot separate users who were assigned a variant from users who experienced it, which invalidates the statistical analysis.

 How long do tests need to run?

-Until statistical significance is reached at the traffic volumes your site receives.
-We estimate test duration at scoping.
-Running tests for less time than needed is one of the most common causes of invalid conclusions.
+Until statistical significance is reached given your traffic volumes.
+We estimate this at scoping.
+Calling a test early is one of the most common causes of invalid conclusions.

-Do I need PostHog already set up before this service?
+Do I need PostHog already collecting data before this service?

 Request a Quote